 - Frequently asked questions

-We have extensive experience valuing property in most areas in Queensland including but not limited to: Brisbane, property valuations in Ipswich, Toowoomba, Logan, Redland, Gold Coast, and Sunshine Coast.
+The CSA Valuers service covers property in most areas in Queensland including but not limited to Brisbane.
+Property valuations in Ipswich, Toowoomba, Logan, Redland, Gold Coast, and Sunshine Coast.
 Request a quote and find out more about our property valuation report format and the cost of a property valuation.

 Property valuations for mortgage security are required by lending institutions on behalf of the purchaser to determine the amount of finance required for the purchase of a particular property.
 The majority of financial institutions have a set panel of valuers from whom they accept valuations.
 If a property valuation is required for a particular institution, please check with us that the valuation report can be utilised by that institution.